mithunsatheesh/node-rules/README.md

 #### Credits
 The JSON friendly rule formats used in version 2.x.x of this module were initially based on the node module [jools](https://github.com/tdegrunt/jools).
+The screencast image shown in this page is taken from [nmotv.in](http://nmotw.in/node-rules/) which has a pretty nice article on how to use this module!